 Andy realised that Mendes had never actually seen his grandfather’s Great War service record so he made a point of presenting this to the director, alongside a military biography of Alfred H Mendes who served from 1916 to 1918 as a messenger.
 As Alfred’s experience , as passed down through the generations of the Mendes family, had inspired the film, it was both an “honour and a privilege” for Andy to be able to do this.

 The film has already received rave reviews prior to its nationwide launch on 10 January.
 Mendes won the Best Director award at the Golden Globes and the film is hotly tipped to sweep the board at this year’s Oscar ceremony.
 Here is Andy at the film’s preview in December 2019.
-Andy will be launching a new talk about his experiences working on “1917” this year.
+Andy has developed a talk about his experiences working on “1917” for audiences.

 Andy’s first foray into the world of Hollywood films was working as lead historical consultant for Steven Spielberg’s film War Horse.
 For a light-hearted, entertaining behind-the-scenes experience of the film why not book Andy for his ‘The Making of War Horse‘ talks, as listed on the Events page.
 Andy also acted as historical adviser on the 2017 film, Wonder Woman, starring Gal Gadot and Chris Pine.

 The 16th of October 2018 saw the premiere of Sir Peter Jackson’s film “They Shall Not Grow Old” as part of the 62nd British Film Institute’s London Film Festival.
 2018 saw Andy working on the annotation of this film which has been produced with arts organisation 14-18NOW to mark the centenary of the First World War.
 It uses previously unseen footage held by the Imperial War Museum.
 A copy of the film was sent to all UK secondary schools.
 The film has also been shown on BBC2.